 Existing chemical characterization and biocompatibility reports, if available

-A plan for conducting further chemical and biological testing to address the risks not sufficiently covered by existing data
+A gap analysis and plan for conducting further chemical and biological testing to address the risks not sufficiently covered by existing data

 Medical device testing in accordance with the BEP

-The BEP helps manufacturers determine which biocompatibility tests are needed, as it identifies gaps in existing data on the device and suggests a testing procedure for addressing them.
-The extent of testing is principally based on the nature, degree, frequency, and duration of patient exposure to the medical device and the risks associated with the device’s physical and chemical composition.5
+The BEP helps manufacturers determine which biocompatibility tests are needed, as it identifies gaps in existing data on the device and outlines a testing procedure to address them.
+The extent of testing is principally based on the nature, degree, frequency, and duration of patient exposure to the medical device, and the risks associated with the device’s physical and chemical composition.5

 Determining the exact tests your medical device requires can be complex.
-Measurlabs is ready to help prepare a BEP for your device and provide all the biocompatibility tests needed to ensure regulatory compliance.
-You can contact our experts through the form below to learn more.
+Measurlabs is here to help prepare a BEP for your device and provide all the biocompatibility tests needed to ensure regulatory compliance.
+You can contact our experts through the form below for more information and a quote.

 References

-1 U.S. Food and Drug Administration’s (FDA) recognition of ISO 10993-1 as a consensus standard.
+2 U.S. Food and Drug Administration’s (FDA) recognition of ISO 10993-1 as a consensus standard.
+The recognition currently applies to the 2018 rather than the 2025 edition.